GRAPHIC-Take Five: G7 - deep in the Woods?

 But, with worsening economic headlines, falling corporate investment and a looming Fed rate cut, the People’s Bank of China cannot merely be operating behind the scenes through local government spending and liquid money markets.

 Many expect that a bold, symbolic statement about Beijing’s policy easing intent is needed - certainly if the Fed also cuts at the end of July.
-Even though that may just involve the customary, token 10-basis-point cut in China’s benchmark one-year 4.35% policy rate. -ANALYSIS-Risks aside, Trump’s team sees China trade stance as strength in 2020 -U.S. Fed easing could prompt first China rate cut in 4 years - analysts -POLL-China’s 2019 growth seen slowing to 6.2% as trade war weighs -WRAPUP 2-China’s June exports, imports fall as trade war takes heavier toll
+Even though that may just involve the customary, token 10-basis-point cut in China’s benchmark one-year 4.35% policy rate. -WRAPUP 2-China Q2 GDP growth slows to 27-year low, more stimulus expected -ANALYSIS-Risks aside, Trump’s team sees China trade stance as strength in 2020 -U.S. Fed easing could prompt first China rate cut in 4 years - analysts -POLL-China’s 2019 growth seen slowing to 6.2% as trade war weighs -WRAPUP 2-China’s June exports, imports fall as trade war takes heavier toll

 3/ EARNINGS REALITY CHECK Investors are anxious to take the pulse of Wall Street and Europe Inc to check if second-quarter results justify record U.S. stocks and Europe’s best first-half share performance in more than two decades.